lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 For our benchmarks we use the 160px version.
 Training for 800 epochs on a V100 GPU takes around 4 hours.

-The current benchmark contains the followin models:
+The current benchmark contains the following models:

 - MoCo
 - SimCLR